GitSpecialClone/AutoSnipeBot/README.md

+06/26/21 For those who have trouble running the latest version, you can use <a href="https://github.com/JesusCrypto/windows-full-SNIPEBOT-Pancakeswap-Uniswap-Pangolin-Polygon-Bakeryswap/releases/tag/2.6">v2.6</a> which is the most stable so far.
+I am trying to correct the present error, I will take your time analyzing what is causing it. be patient.

 06/21/21 IMPORTANT: Because my account's bandwidth for large files has expired, "Git Large File Storage (LFS)".
 Users are no longer allowed through the "Download ZIP" option to download the full content of the repository, for that reason I have decided to proceed to upload future updates in the releases section of the repository. "https://github.com/JesusCrypto/windows-full-SNIPEBOT-Pancakeswap-Uniswap-Pangolin-Polygon-Bakeryswap/releases"

 ### v2.8.2 Sniper bot for multiple DEX (Pancakeswap v1-v2, Uniswap v2-v3, Pangolin, Polygon, Bakeryswap)